Spicypooper/Ny-alotha-Prep/README.md

 **WeakAuras**

 There is some overlap between all weakauras listed in this doc.
 Tweak them as needed.
 All weakauras are subject to updates.
-You may to check on them in the coming weeks.
+You may need to check on them in the coming weeks.
 - [General Raid WA](https://wago.io/bfaraid5)
 - [Co-Tank WA](https://wago.io/cotank5) (For tanks)
 - [N'Zoth/Carapace Sanity Bars (ENTIRE RAID)](https://wago.io/94rZoHXvo) (For raid leads)